 Science moves slowly.
 Extraordinary claims do not.
 To paraphrase Jonathan Swift, they fly along, while evidence comes limping after them.

-Professor Mark G. Shrime, MD, MPH, PhD, FACS, is O’Brien Chair of Global Surgery at the Royal College of Surgeons in Ireland and Lecturer in Global Health and Social Medicine at the Harvard Medical School.
+Prof. Mark Shrime is the O’Brien Chair of Global Surgery at RCSI and Lecturer in Global Health and Social Medicine at the Harvard Medical School.

 RCSI is committed to achieving a better and more sustainable future through the UN Sustainable Development Goals.